Home (Game of Thrones): Filming

 "Home" was directed by Jeremy Podeswa.
 He had previously directed the fifth season episodes "Kill the Boy" and "Unbowed, Unbent, Unbroken".

 In an interview following the airing of the episode, Podeswa stated about the scene in which Jon Snow is resurrected; "I think just establishing the right amount of tension through the scene, so you really didn't know up until the last second which way it was going to go.
 That was the biggest thing, creating a sense of mystery and magic around the whole thing.
 We really wanted that scene to be very beautiful, but also fraught with tension.
 That's the main thing we were looking for."
 Podeswa also compared how he shot the scene to The Anatomy Lesson of Dr. Nicolaes Tulp by Rembrandt, continuing, "It had a very rich, textual, moody, atmospheric quality.
 I think we were all in that space for a long time for this scene — while we were shooting all the scenes involving Jon Snow's body, really, but particularly the one where he's resurrected."
 In another interview Podeswa described how the resurrection would play out on screen, noting "There was much discussion about what that actually was: There's this sense of rebirth and whether it should be a big moment or a small moment.
 We tried a lot of different things, but it really felt to me, and I think we all agreed, this first gasp of life, like what a baby has when it's born, is kind of what it needed to be.
 And I just thought he did that so great."

-Carice van Houten, who portrays Melisandre, spoke about the resurrection, and how it was directed, mentioning "It was such an important scene, we shot it from so many angles.
+Carice van Houten, who portrayed Melisandre, spoke about the resurrection, and how it was directed, mentioning "It was such an important scene, we shot it from so many angles.
 I think I washed his body 50 times."